anonymitycoder/FPAA/README.md

-where $\alpha$ is a parameter that balances the significance of these two loss components, harmonizing the trade-off between the effectiveness of the adversarial perturbation and its imperceptibility within the psychoacoustic constraints.
+where $\alpha$ is a parameter that balances the importance of these two loss components, reconciling the trade-off between the effectiveness of the adversarial perturbation and its imperceptibility under psychoacoustic constraints.
+During the perturbation optimization process, if the generated adversarial samples are enough to make the model classify incorrectly, the weight alpha will increase.
+On the contrary, if the attack fails, the value will decrease.
+The optimization process is iterated a total of \emph{I} times.